wave1822/redarcs-reader/README.md

 3.1 You also can run on the terminal python readable.py /home/user/wharever-you-put-your-file/subredditfile or the equivalent on your o.s file system

 4 It now should be new file caled subredditfile.html in the same folder as the script

+5 open the subredditfile.html file on your werbroser.